 This will help to combat depopulation and reduce the need for new hotel construction.
 It will also give guests the chance to experience a place as a local.

 Albergo diffuso translates literally as “scattered hotel.”
 The principle is that rooms, decorated in a consistently authentic and local style, are scattered throughout different buildings within the town but overseen by one manager.
 There is a single reception desk and a traditional breakfast might be served at a local cafe or in the kitchen of one of the local houses, or delivered to your room.
 A great example of an albergo diffuso is Hotel Sextantio in the caves of Matera.
-This hotel is on two of our programs, both walking/hiking and cycling.
+This hotel is on two of our programs in Puglia, both walking/hiking and cycling.

 An albergo diffuso is the perfect mix of hotel and homestay that allows guests to feel like they are a part of local life.
 When you stay in an albergo diffuso the person living next door to you might be another tourist, but could just as easily be the barista who works at the coffee shop down the street, the person who runs the shop downstairs, or a friendly old lady who sits in her doorway, shelling peas or knitting, blessing you with a wide smile each time you pass.